TSNelson/JavaScriptStarterKit/README.md

     - JSON Schema faker generates randomized data for a schema you specify
     * Use JSON Server + JSON Schema Faker to produce randomized data
       - User JSON Schema to declare the shape of the data

+  Dynamic HTML
+    Build process dynamically generates HTML for the application.
+    * Use HTML-Webpack-plugin
+      Injects the bundle into the HTML
+      Minifies HTML
+      Use to implement cache busting with dynamically generated filenames